deejaygeroso/login-page/README.md

 This application is a very simple login page.
 App can be found on [login-app.deejaygeroso.com/](https://login-app.deejaygeroso.com).
-Note: This application is not designed to mobile friendly.
+Note: As of now, this application is not designed to be mobile friendly.

 ### Required Setup